hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250821365v1-think-in-games-learning-to-reason-in-games-via-reinforcement-learnin.md

 ---
 layout: default
-title: Think in Games: Learning to Reason in Games via Reinforcement Learning with Large Language Models
+title: "Think in Games: Learning to Reason in Games via Reinforcement Learning with Large Language Models"
 ---

 # Think in Games: Learning to Reason in Games via Reinforcement Learning with Large Language Models